 Many are desperate for cures, having exhausted more "traditional" approaches.

-Why the quotes around "tradition"?
-Because fasting is actually quite traditional.
+Why the quotes around "traditional"?
+Because fasting is actually traditional.

 Every major religion prescribes an annual fast of some kind.